-The easiest way to get travel benefits that are usually only available to true "frequent travelers", and to earn earn huge numbers of reward points that you can use for free airline tickets and hotel rooms, is to sign up for travel and reward credit cards.
+The easiest way to receive travel benefits that are usually only available to true "frequent travelers" and to earn huge numbers of reward points that you can use for free airline tickets and hotel rooms, is to sign up for travel and reward credit cards.

 Credit card benefits and rewards are the core of many of our travel strategies.
 And as long as you can handle credit, signing up for a bunch of new credit cards won't destroy your credit rating—it just may improve it.

-Is it crazy to apply for new credit cards, just for the travel benefits?
+Is it crazy to apply for a bunch of new credit cards?

 - Applying for credit cards won’t kill your credit score—it is likely to improve it.
 Many people’s credit scores go up, rather than down, as they start to get new cards.
 It isn't unusual to have your score go up 50-100 points.

 - It you are organized, it won’t take a lot of time.
-It takes a few minutes to sign up for the card, and a bit of effort to track your initial spending (to make sure you qualify for the signup bonus).
-However, if you are at least a little bit organized, it doesn’t take very much time, and the corresponding benefits are large.
-You’ll want to make sure to set up automatic payments to pay off the balance in full every month.
+It takes a few minutes to sign up for the card and a bit of effort to track your initial spending (to make sure you qualify for the signup bonus).
+However, if you are at least a little bit organized, it doesn’t take very much time and the corresponding benefits are large.
+Most people will want to set up automatic payments to make sure they never miss a payment.
 We provide step-by-step guides that show you how to make this as easy as possible.

-Credit scores typically go up because of the way they are calculated.
 One of the biggest factors in your credit score is “credit utilization”, which is the percentage of your available credit that you are using each month.
 When you get new cards, your overall credit limit goes up.
 Since your spending should stay the same, your credit utilization rate drops.
-Even though nothing has really changed with your finances, you look like a better credit risk, and your score goes up.
+Even though nothing has really changed with your finances, you look like a better credit risk and your score goes up.

 Of course, as you start getting lots of cards, this effect goes away, and getting a new credit will cause a small, but temporary, dip to your credit rating.
+Also, if you are about to apply for a major loan, an increase in your total amount of credit coming from credit cards can affect both the it's rate and maximum amount.
 For more details, see Signing Up for Travel and Reward Credit Cards Won't Kill Your Credit Rating.

 You can get eventually get two, three, a half dozen, or a dozen different cards, each with their own unique benefits.
-Or cycle through dozens of credit cards, jut to collect their signup bonuses.
-You just need to religiously pay off every card each month, have a decent organizational system in place, and avoid letting the new cards affect the amount of money you actually spend.
+Or cycle through dozens of credit cards, just to collect their signup bonuses.
+You just need to religiously pay off each card every month, have a decent organizational system in place, and avoid letting the new cards affect the amount of money you actually spend.
 Hundreds of thousands of fellow travelers have been taking advantage of credit card rewards, benefits, and signup bonuses for years; and you probably should too.

 Getting new credit cards isn’t for everyone